-Have these things before we start;
+Have these things before we begin;

 - A compatible Speedlite that can be set to slave.

-- Another Speedlite. (optional if you want to use more than one light at a time)
+- another Speedlite.
+(Optional if you want to use more than one light at a time).

-How to Use the External Flash on Canon?
+How to Use External Flash on Canon?

-Step 1: First of all, we should make sure that the camera is set to the manual mode.
-One can find it on the dial which is mostly given upon the camera.
-It gives us full control.Step 2: We also have to make sure that we have a flash on the hot shoe with wholly fresh batteries.
-Also, it must be activated.
-It gives us the synchronization with our camera.
-We are going to turn it on.
+Step 2: We also need to make sure that we have a flash on the hot shoe with very fresh batteries.
+It also needs to be activated.
+It gives us sync with our camera.
+So we’re going to turn it on.